 - Traffic: A glue-down floor is usually a better choice in high-traffic areas like commercial buildings and industrial spaces because the glue provides extra holding power.
 Around the house, the rooms with the most traffic, such as the front hallway, the kitchen and the recreation room, are better served by glue-down flooring than floating flooring, but if you're considering a whole-house project with one type of flooring, a floating floor would be the more practical as well as more elegant choice.

-- Handicap access: A glue-down floor is recommended in homes with wheelchairs because the wheels can displace floating flooring planks.
+- Mobility: A glue-down floor is recommended in homes with wheelchairs because the wheels can displace floating flooring planks.

 What Are the Available Options?

-Floating vinyl planks come in two styles.
-Click-together planks are modeled after laminate planks, and you install them the same way, but because you can cut vinyl with a knife, you can do the job without power tools.
+Floating vinyl planks are modeled after laminate flooring, and you install them the same way, but because you can cut vinyl with a knife, you can do the job without power tools.
 Because vinyl is waterproof, floating planks don't require an underlayment, especially if they have a backing, but you can install a vapor barrier if the floor needs extra moisture protection.
 You can't do that with glue-down vinyl.

 Noise Reduction and Insulation